TheHero9/DailyChallenge/README.md

 ## *Last N Element*

-Write a JavaScript function to get the last element of an array.
+Write a function to get the last element of an array.
 Passing a parameter 'n' will return the last 'n' elements of the array.

 Difficulty: Easy